anzhihe/Efficient-office/file-operation/README.md

 - **fd**: move the specified file or folder to the trash

-- **fc**：search and copy files to the clipboard · https://chegva.com/3352.html
+- **fc**：search and copy file to the clipboard · https://chegva.com/3352.html

 - **fg**: use nc to copy the contents of the file in current terminal(iterm) directory to clipboard